luiscachog/luiscachog.io/content/en/authors/luis/_index.md

 I am a Linux Administrator with Cloud/DevOps/Security skills working at [Rackspace](https://rackspace.com), where I am focusing on learn and apply a Cloud Native techniques, in Multicloud Environments, using agile methodologies.
 I am actively contributing to [Open Source projects](#projects) and define myself as a Linux enthusiast who loves to work and experiment with Open Source technologies while I am learning,and trying to apply best practices.
-I learn new stuff every day and I like to share it on this blog.
-Sometimes I write about it.
+I learn new stuff every day and I like to share; sometimes I write about it on this blog.

 :us: :dog: :video_game: :football: :soccer: